Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ### Create a message

 In order to better organize messages, we'll create our first command in a folder called **Commands**.
-Because of Visual Studio's automatic namespace conventions, this will make the namespace of any class we create in this folder `Messages.Commands`, which will help later on when we want to apply [message conventions](/nservicebus/messaging/conventions.md) to identify messages instead of marker interfaces.

 1. In the **Messages** project, create a new folder called **Commands**.
 2. In the **Commands** folder, add a new class named `PlaceOrder`.